LaputanMachines/beautiful-nanaimo/_authors/tara.md

 Tara is a paralegal currently practicing corporate and commercial law, with a background in banking and elder law.
 Since moving to Nanaimo in 2021 (and inheriting chickens), she has become an advocate for homesteading and supporting local and sustainable practices.
-Tara thinks Nanaimo is the best city to live in and wants to contribute to the community so everyone is able to enjoy and access what Nanaimo has to offer.
+Tara thinks Vancouver Island is incredible; she's eager to contribute to the community to ensure everyone is able to enjoy and access what Nanaimo has to offer.